Analytical description of the survival probability of coherent states in regular regimes: Hamiltonians, Initial States, and Survival Probability

-The numerical results are obtained by exactly diagonalizing the Hamiltonians.
+Above, $E_k$ are the eigenvalues of the Hamiltonian and $c_k = \langle E_k | \Psi(0)\rangle$ are the numerically evaluated overlaps between the initial state and the positive parity eigenstates.

 For the LMG model, where the size of the Hilbert space is finite, we can consider relatively large pseudospin values and thus explore, without much computational effort, the convergence to the classical limit.
 We select $J=2000$, $\gamma_x=-3$, and $\gamma_y=-5$.

 For the Dicke model, the unbounded number of bosons makes the Hilbert space infinite.
 In order to diagonalize its Hamiltonian, a truncation in the number of bosonic excitations is introduced.
 The cut off has to be large enough to guarantee convergence of the low energy results that we are interested in.
 We use the basis described in~\cite{Chen2008,Liu2009,Bastarrachea2014PSa,Bastarrachea2014PSb} to diagonalize the Hamiltonian.
 This basis is particularly efficient to obtain, in the superradiant phase, rapid convergence of a large portion of the low-energy spectrum as a function of the cut off.
 However, the values of $J$ computationally affordable are much smaller than in the LMG model.
 We use $J=120$ and consider a resonant case $\omega=\omega_0=1$ with the coupling strength $\gamma=2\gamma_c=\sqrt{\omega\omega_0}=1$.
+The technical details to calculate the energy components of the initial coherent states can be found in Appendix C of~\cite{Bastarrachea2016a}.